Kernel Regularized Least Squares — an Explainer

 Common pitfalls

 • Bandwidth choice.
-The default is \(\sigma^2 = p\) where \(p\) is the number of predictors.
+The default is \(\sigma = p\) where \(p\) is the number of predictors (the kernel denominator, not its square).
 This works well in many cases but is worth checking.
 Smaller \(\sigma\) makes the kernel sharper (higher variance, lower bias); larger \(\sigma\) smooths more.
 Refit with sigma = ... and compare \(R^2\) + LOO loss.

 • Standardization matters.
 Gaussian kernels are scale-sensitive.
 Standardize predictors before fitting, or pass them as a matrix with comparable scales.
 The package does this internally by default.